Fairfield Hills Hospital: Closure

 Due to deinstitutionalization in the 1960s and 1970s, there was less of a need for hospitals like Fairfield Hills.
 With the high cost of running underused hospitals, state hospitals around the country shut their doors.
 In 1995, Gov. John Rowland closed Fairfield Hills and its sister hospital, Norwich State Hospital.
 All patients that remained were moved to Connecticut Valley Hospital in Middletown.

 The Town of Newtown rented out the first floor of Canaan House from the mid-1990s up until 2005; it was home to the town's Board of Education, Planning & Zoning, and Fire Marshall.
 The Reed Intermediate School is also located on the property, as well as a youth academy and the new community center.
-In addition, the first commercial enterprise on the campus, NewSylum Brewing Company, opened its doors in June of 2020 after extensive renovations to the former Stratford Hall Building.
+In addition, the first commercial enterprise on the campus, NewSylum Brewing Company, opened its doors in June 2020 after extensive renovations to the former Stratford Hall Building.

 Therapy and treatment

 During its operation, treatments at Fairfield Hills included hydrotherapy, insulin shock therapy, electroconvulsive therapy, and frontal lobotomy.
 In the first year that psychosurgery was performed at Fairfield Hills over 100 patients were treated.